JetAstra/SDAR/README.md

 </div>

-We introduce SDAR (Synergy of Diffusion and AutoRegression), a large diffusion language model that integrates autoregressive and discrete diffusion modeling.
-By combining the training efficiency of autoregressive methods with the parallel decoding capability of diffusion models, SDAR achieves performance on par with state-of-the-art open-source AR models, while establishing a new benchmark as the most powerful diffusion-based language model to date.
+We introduce SDAR (Synergy of Diffusion and AutoRegression), a large-scale diffusion language model that unites the complementary strengths of autoregressive and discrete diffusion modeling.
+By merging the training efficiency of autoregressive methods with the highly parallel decoding ability of diffusion models, SDAR delivers performance competitive with state-of-the-art open-source AR models.
+It sets a new standard as the most powerful diffusion-based language model to date—particularly excelling as a generalist model with strong specialist capabilities.

 Highlights:
 - 🚀 Low-Cost AR-to-BlockDiffusion
 - ⚡ 2-4× Faster Inference
-- 🧠 Advanced performance on science reasoning bechmarks (e.g., GPQA, ChemBench, Physics (Top1) )
+- 🧠 Advanced performance on science reasoning benchmarks (e.g., GPQA, ChemBench, #1 ranking on Physics)

-**SDAR is still a early experimental State, we are actively developing more systematic and warmly welcome collobrations in this drection.**
+**SDAR is still an early experimental state; we are actively developing more systematic and warmly welcome collaborations in this direction.**

 ## 🔥 News
 - [2025-08-15] We’ve released the inference code for SDAR models, including a built-in script and a third-party inference engine [JetEngine](https://github.com/Labman42/JetEngine) 🚀.